ralam/Enginestarter/README.md

 [heroku]: http://flux-capacitr.herokuapp.com

 ## Minimum Viable Product
-Pokestarter is a clone of Kickstarter built on Rails and Backbone.
+Enginestarter is a clone of Kickstarter built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->